Source Code Control

 To commit changes to the repository, execute the following command to commit your changes.

-which uses your sourceforge ssh key for authentication.
+which uses your GitHub SSH key for authentication.

 Please write a commit message that describes the purpose of the change.
 If you are committing code to fix a JIRA issue please include the identifier (i.e. RVM-53) in the commit message.
 If you are committing code supplied by another individual please indicate the individual.